Jury makes recommendations following inquest into death of Kilburn Hall inmate - Saskatoon | Globalnews.ca

 “It’s been very difficult, there’s been a lot of sadness, there’s been a lot of anger, there’s been a lot of frustration but there’s also been, they told me … it’s like a weight has been lifted.
 Now, everyone knows,” Ammy Murray, the lawyer for the youth’s family, said on Friday.

-A jury of six women heard testimony about the circumstances surrounding the teen’s death over five days.
+A jury of six women heard testimony over five days about the circumstances surrounding the teen’s death.

 The recommendations aim to prevent similar deaths in the future, but they are not binding.